Review and road test of the BMW M240i

 Market and Model

-BMW wants just over £35,000 for the M240i, which makes it one of the better performance car bargains if not quite the must-have proposition that the slightly more affordable M235i represented.
+BMW wants just over £41,000 for the M240i, which makes it one of the better performance car bargains if not quite the must-have proposition that the slightly more affordable previous M235i model represented.
 Still, what else could you buy for the money that even touches its range of talents?
 Audi has nothing.
-Mercedes will sell you the CLA 45 AMG which is a hard hitter but is priced at over £42,000.
+Mercedes will sell you the CLA 35 AMG which is a hard hitter but is more expensive.
 Where are the M240i's coupe rivals?
 Truth is there aren't any.
 While Mercedes and Audi have become obsessed with exploring ever smaller sub-niches, they've both dropped the ball here.
 Just about the most plausible competitor would be a Toyota GT86 that you'd spent a few grand getting Litchfield to bolt a supercharger to, but even that would never feel as good an ownership proposition as the BMW.
 How inclined would you be to spend another £5,000 to buy a less powerful Porsche Cayman?